not-kennethreitz/elephant/README.rst

 Elephant
 ========

-S3 is the ultimate persistient key-value store.
-It'd be nice if you could query it...

-Elephant is S3 + Elastic Search with a nice API.
-Everything is immediately replicated to S3 as JSON documents.
+Elephant is an S3-backed key-value store with querying powered by Elastic Search.
+Your data is persisted on S3 as simple JSON documents, but you can instantly query it over HTTP.

 Simplicity — full-text search, HTTP, persistence, data portability.